-Mr. Morrison is featured on Shuttle pipe on the hymn Morning Has Broken.
+Mr. Morrison is featured on Shuttle pipe on the hymn Morning Has Broken and Amazing Grace.
 The Shuttle pipe is the quieter and smaller cousin of the Highland Bagpipe.

 Like other bagpipes, shuttle pipes have a chanter, which is used to play the melody, and some modern versions use Great Highland Bagpipe fingering so Highland bagpipers can easily play it.